louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 As such, if a receiver sees degradation in its communication (e.g., congestion or increased delay in the network), it may switch to a lower bit-rate flexicast flow.
 However, this idea does not solve the problem of increasing the congestion in the network.

 The other idea outlines the possibility to take into account all receiver-specific bit-rate to chose the overall bit-rate on the flexicast flow, e.g., by requiring that the flexicast flow bit-rate is the lowest bit-rate among all receivers listening to this flexicast flow.
-Since receivers regularly send MP_ACK frames, it is possible for the source to adjust a per-receiver bit-rate (or congestion window) and use the minimum value as the value for the flexicast flow.
+Since receivers regularly send PATH_ACK frames, it is possible for the source to adjust a per-receiver bit-rate (or congestion window) and use the minimum value as the value for the flexicast flow.
 Of course, such method paves the way to malicious receivers decreasing on-purpose the flexicast flow bit-rate.
 Applications SHOULD provide to a Flexicast QUIC source a "minimum bit-rate" to ensure a minimum quality of service for the receivers.
 Malicious or bottleneck receivers with a per-receiver bit-rate below this minimum bit-rate SHOULD be removed from the flexicast flow membership.
 Since the Flexicast QUIC source can unilaterally evict such receivers, it can adjust the flexicast flow bit-rate without considering these receivers.